Gonzaga College High School: Athletics

 Gonzaga's athletic teams are called the Eagles.
 Gonzaga fields seventeen different varsity teams, most of which compete in the Washington Catholic Athletic Conference.

 Gonzaga Ice Hockey competes in the Washington Catholic Athletic Conference (WCAC) and the Mid Atlantic Prep Hockey League (MAPHL).

-Buchanan Field is the home field for football and lacrosse and also serves as the practice facility for rugby, soccer and track and field.
+Buchanan Field is the home field for football, soccer, lacrosse, rugby, and serves as a practice area for track and field.
 The Carmody Center hosts basketball and select wrestling matches.
 Old Gym is the wrestling home match site.
 The Fort Dupont Ice Arena hosts ice hockey games.
-Gravelly Point is the home grounds for rugby matches and Long Bridge Park is the home facility for soccer games.
 The game and practice venue for baseball is located at the Washington Nationals Youth Academy.